MarjoleinDijkstraGroupUU/Memriki-Logic/README.md

 The conductance-voltage and current-voltage plots of a single memristor can be reproduced by running `scripts/memristor.jl`.
-Plots showing the dynamics of the oscillator can be generated with `scripts/dynamics.jl` The `NAND` and `XOR` gates can be reproduced by `scripts/nand-xor.jl`.
+Plots showing the dynamics of the oscillator can be generated with `scripts/dynamics.jl` The data and the plots for the dynamical phase diagram can be generated with `scripts/chaos.jl`.
+The `NAND` and `XOR` gates can be reproduced by `scripts/nand-xor.jl`.
 The code for `AND` and `OR` gates assembled from `NAND` gates can be found in `scripts/combining-nands.jl`.
 To test the repeatability of the gates run `scripts/repeatability.jl`